trichoplax/formic-functions/README.md

-# Formic Functions - Ant QotH
+# Formic Functions - Ant Queen of the Hill contest

 ## Not yet complete